thecodingdad/ha-xtool/docs/PROTOCOL.md

 ---

-## F1 V2 protocol (F1 firmware 40.51+)
+## WS-V2 protocol (TLS WebSocket RPC + push)

-F1 V2 (and the newer F1 Ultra V2 / GS003, F2 family / GS004-CLASS-4,
+V2 firmware (≥ 40.51 on F1 / F1 Ultra / F1 Lite / F2 family / M1
-GS006, GS007-CLASS-4, GS009-CLASS-4) replaces the older HTTP REST
+Ultra / P2S / P3 / MetalFab / Apparel Printer / GS003) replaces the
-transport with a **full request/response API tunneled over three parallel WebSocket connections**.
-The earlier "listener-only" notes in the community integrations only covered the *broadcast* event channel — the actual API surface is full bidirectional and rivals the legacy REST family in scope.
+legacy HTTP REST transport with a **full request/response API tunneled over three parallel TLS WebSocket connections** on port 28900. xTool Studio calls this the `V2` protocol (`protocolName: "V2"` in the `createV2ProtocolInstance` factory of `atomm-sharedworker`).
+Older community docs described it as "listener-only" because they observed only the broadcast event channel — the actual API surface is full bidirectional and rivals the legacy REST family in scope.

 ### Connection